alitahir6001/alitahir6001/README.md

 - 🔭 I’m currently working on my personal AI app in Python using an open source LLM running locally + Ollama API to build personalized learning guides/syllabi for fellow autodidacts.
 - 🌱 On track for AWS Developer certification (expected completion: Sept.
 2025)
 - 🚑 Grinding those DSA prep tutorials because I like pain.
-- 💼 Looking for my next role as a developer!
+- 💼 Looking for my next role as a developer! --> UPDATE AUG.
+2025: Found my next role!

 ## **Certs and Education**